Fadysaadeddin/REACT-PROJECT/README.md

 Additionally, users can add any meal to their favorites, which can be accessed later on the favorites page.
 Another key feature allows users to create their own meals by specifying a title, category, preparation method, and uploading an image.
 These custom meals will be displayed on the "Created Meals" page.

-Moreover, the app includes a search bar, enabling users to quickly find any meal they are looking for.
+Moreover, the app includes a search bar, enabling users to quickly find any meal they are looking for....

 - [To visit](https://testproject-git-master-fadysaadeddins-projects.vercel.app )